bruibro/personal-website/content/home/experience.md

     date_start: '2017-10-01'
     date_end: '2018-07-01'
     description: |2-
-        Responsibilities include:

-        * management of a community of students at the Politecnico di Torino through a Facebook group;
+        * Managed a community of students at the Politecnico di Torino through a Facebook group.
-        * organization of seminars/events about the MATLAB software and its toolboxes;
+        * Organized seminars/events about the MATLAB software and its toolboxes;
-        * organization of special events about the MATLAB role in image processing applications and in linear algebra field.
+        * Organized special events about the MATLAB role in image processing applications and in linear algebra field.

   - title: Curriculum Internship
     company: VEM Solutions S.r.l.